Are you looking for some useful chicken idioms to use in your everyday English?

 7. Fox In The Henhouse

 - Meaning: a person with bad intentions.
-Often trying to take advantage or exploit a situation for his benefit.
+They are often trying to take advantage or exploit a situation for their benefit.

 - Example in a sentence: I would keep an eye on him.
 He walks around like a fox in the henhouse.